With single-game sports betting now legal in Canada, Ontarians can place bets on all their favorite sports teams and events one at a time!

 Launch Date: Single-Game Sports Betting Is Live in Ontario

 Canada legalized single-event sports betting on August 27, 2021.
 That said, every province must regulate sports betting within their own province.
 Ontario is expected to welcome commercial sportsbooks like DraftKings and FanDuel into their province by the end of 2021 or early 2022.

 As of right now, PROLINE+ is the only regulated online sportsbook in Ontario.
-The sportsbook is operated by The Ontario Lottery and Gaming Corporation (OLG).
+The sportsbook is operated by the OLG.